nathanchess/Firebase-Login-System/README.md

 Hi there!
 This is a simple firebase login system modified to be compatible with React V6.

-The AuthContext file is meant to be modular and compatible with different databases.
+The AuthContext file is meant to be modular and compatible with databases other than Firebase.

 **Showcase:**